 National Biodiversity Teach In

-This year, we're collaborating with EarthEcho International for a more varied program.
-These webinars will take place on each Friday in February of 2020 (7, 14, 21, and 27), as well as a Tuesday and Thursday.
-The sessions are 1 hour each and begin at 8:00 AM CST and conclude at 5:00 PM CST.
+These webinars will take place on each Friday in February of 2019 (1, 8, 15, and 22).
+The sessions are 1 hour each and begin at 8:00 AM Central and conclude at 4:00 PM central time.

 How to Register: